 Love is a Battlefield

-In this season’s Ring cycles, Christine Goerke takes on the ultimate challenge for a dramatic soprano—the role of the warrior-maiden Brünnhilde, whose heroism, sacrifice, and discovery of love make her the heart of Wagner’s epic tale.
+During the 2018–19 season, Christine Goerke took on the ultimate challenge for a dramatic soprano—the role of the warrior-maiden Brünnhilde, whose heroism, sacrifice, and discovery of love make her the heart of Wagner’s epic Ring cycle.
 As the season approached, Goerke spoke with the Met’s Jay Goodwin about bringing one of opera’s most compelling characters to life.

 For a dramatic soprano, Brünnhilde is the highest mountain.
 At first, it must seem insurmountable.